 What are the pros?
-Truly delicious
+Easily grown in rich soil

 Would you recommend this product to a friend?